 3. Using data sets to engage in targeted marketing.

 One really important way to make more using Google Analytics is through targeted marketing.
 After you know which demographic consumes your product or service more, with a variety of tools, you can launch a very rigorous ad campaign to reach out directly to those people.
 Have you deduced that teens are the ones who patronize your sites more?
 Well, you could launch a Facebook ad campaign targeting that age group.

 4. Understanding what metrics to track and how to track them.

 Though tracking data and data changes are important, you do not track the number of clicks when all you need to track is conversion rates.
 Understanding what to track can be the difference between wasted resources and tracking a metric that has no tangible value to your business.
 Many people, whether out of excitement or lack of know-how expend too much energy trying to track metrics that have no impact on the business direction they are taking.
 For example, a retail site that tries to track the conversion rate of its site should first try to track the bounce rate of the site to make sure that consumers (or potential customers) do not leave the site almost at the same time they arrive.

 Success Stories with Google Analytics

 Everyone loves a success story, so in order to let you know just how well (Google) Analytics works, here are some success stories to help propel you to make that right choice.

 Alternatives to Google Analytics

-Google analytics is not the only analytics software out there for all you entrepreneurs and bloggers.
-Google analytics is just one of many various possible alternatives available to your company as well as entrepreneurs to help understand consumer behaviour.
-Some of the alternatives include Piwik, Kissmetrics and Woopra.
+Google Analytics is not the only analytics software out there for all you entrepreneurs and bloggers.
+Google Analytics is just one of many various possible alternatives available to your company as well as entrepreneurs to help understand consumer behavior.
+Some of the alternatives include Piwik, Kissmetrics, and Woopra.
 So if you are not satisfied with the results of one analytics tool you could go out and just get its alternative.